M0ch0/gask/README.md

 `python gask.py [-d] ["query"]`
 - `query`: The natural language query to generate command suggestions for.
 - `-d`, `--desc`, `--description`: Display the description of the suggested command.

+> [!IMPORTANT]
+> ## Security Notes
+>
+> - Keep your API key confidential and never share it publicly.
+> - Regularly rotate your API key for enhanced security.
+> - Ensure your `.gask.conf` file has restricted permissions (600 on Unix-like systems).
+> - Be cautious when running suggested commands, especially if they involve system modifications. **LLM IS NOT RESPONSIBLE FOR YOUR SYSTEM!**